Got a specific question?

 Do I need a fire extinguisher to drive in Europe?

-In Belgium, Poland, and Turkey, yes, it is a legal requirement.
-In France, Germany, Spain, Italy, and the UK it is recommended but not required for private vehicles.
+In Belgium, Poland and Turkey, yes, it is a legal requirement.
+In France, Germany, Spain, Italy and the UK it is recommended but not required for private vehicles.
 Either way, a 2 kg dry powder or 2 litre AFFF foam extinguisher near the kitchen, plus a fire blanket by the hob, is worth having regardless of what the law says.
 Check the service date every year.

 Do I need a tracker fitted to my motorhome?

 If your motorhome is worth more than 50,000 GBP, then increasingly yes.
-UK insurers including Comfort, Safeguard, and NFU Mutual now require a Thatcham S7 tracker on motorhomes valued over 50,000 GBP, and an S5 tracker on those over 70,000 GBP.
+UK insurers including Comfort, Safeguard and NFU Mutual now require a Thatcham S7 tracker on motorhomes valued over 50,000 GBP, and an S5 tracker on those over 70,000 GBP.
 Moving Intelligence and SmarTrack are the providers most commonly accepted for European coverage.
 Fitting costs between 400 GBP and 800 GBP, with an annual subscription of 150 GBP to 250 GBP on top.

 Where is it safe to stay overnight?

 Campsites and official aires or Stellplatz with other motorhomes present are low risk.
 Municipal car parks rated 4 stars or above on Park4Night are generally safe.
 Steer clear of motorway service stations and isolated lay-bys near large cities, particularly along the A7 Rhone Valley in France, the AP-7 on the Spanish coast, and rest areas near Naples and Rome.
 If you see broken glass on the ground, do not stop.
-That is the clearest sign of past break-ins.